crdx/mission/README.md

 ## Features

-- Tasks can be external scripts, binaries, or built in (written in Go).
+- Tasks can be executable scripts, binaries, or built in (written in Go).
 - Schedule tasks to run as part of a system cronjob, or manually.
 - Post-tasks which run after other tasks.
 Useful for when filesystem backups need to run after cloud backups.
 - Configurable storage directories available to each task via its environment.